 Directed by Pablo Larraín

-In a secluded seaside town, four mysterious men live together in a small house on the shore with a woman who serves as their caretaker.
-Former priests who have been exiled to the quiet hamlet as punishment for, and protection from, their past sins, the men keep a strict daily schedule devoid of temptation and highlighted by time spent training their greyhound racing dog.
+In a secluded seaside town, four former priests have been exiled to a quiet hamlet as punishment for, and protection from, their past sins.
+The men keep a strict daily schedule devoid of temptation and highlighted by time spent training their greyhound racing dog.
 When a new houseguest arrives from the outside world, quickly followed by an emissary sent by the Vatican, the fragile stability unravels and deeply buried secrets come to the surface in explosive fashion.
-Masterfully directed by Chilean auteur Pablo Larraín (No), THE CLUB is a taut and brutal critique of organized religion, individual responsibility, and the combustible combination of the two.

 Four priests exiled to a seaside town are forced to face their past sins when a new houseguest arrives and disrupts their order.